Presented by Arts House and YIRRAMBOI Festival

 521 Queensberry St,

-Adult themes including nudity and explicit sexual content.
+Adult themes, explicit sexual content, haze, strobe lighting and low lighting.
 The work uses confectionery including copious amounts of powdered sugar.

 Auslan Interpreted Sun 12 May, 6.30pm